 Pre-Construction Surveys.
-To avoid impacts to nesting birds and violation of state and federal laws pertaining to birds, all construction-related activities (including but not limited to mobilization and staging, clearing, grubbing, vegetation removal, fence installation, demolition, and grading) should occur outside the avian nesting season (that is, prior to February 1 or after September 15).
-If construction and construction noise occurs within the avian nesting season (from February 1 to September 15), all suitable habitats located within the project's area of disturbance, including staging and storage areas plus a 100-foot buffer for non-raptors and 300-foot buffer for raptor nests shall be thoroughly surveyed, as access allows, for the presence of active nests.
+If construction activities (including but not limited to mobilization and staging, clearing, grubbing, vegetation removal, fence installation, demolition, and grading) cannot avoid the avian nesting season (that is, prior to February 1 or after September 15), all suitable habitats located within the project's area of disturbance, including staging and storage areas plus a 100-foot buffer for non-raptors and 300-foot buffer for raptor nests shall be thoroughly surveyed, as access allows, for the presence of active nests.
 The surveys shall be conducted by a qualified biologist no more than five days before commencement of any vegetation trimming, site disturbance activities and equipment mobilization.
 If project activities are delayed by more than five days, an additional nesting bird survey shall be performed.
 Active nesting is present if a bird is building a nest, sitting in a nest, a nest has eggs or young in it, or adults are observed carrying food to the nest.
 The results of the surveys shall be documented.

-If pre-construction nesting bird surveys result in the location of active nests, no site disturbance and mobilization of heavy equipment (including but not limited to equipment staging, fence installation, clearing, grubbing, vegetation removal, fence installation, demolition, and grading), shall take place within 100 feet of non-raptor nests and 300 feet of raptor nests, unless smaller buffers are determined by a qualified biologist.
+If pre-construction nesting bird surveys result in the location of active nests, no site disturbance and mobilization of heavy equipment (including but not limited to equipment staging, fence installation, clearing, grubbing, vegetation removal, demolition, and grading), shall take place within 100 feet of non-raptor nests and 300 feet of raptor nests, unless smaller buffers are determined by a qualified biologist.
 The buffer shall remain in place until the young have fledged.
 Monitoring will ensure compliance with MBTA and relevant California Fish and Game Code requirements.
 Monitoring dates and findings shall be documented.